 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-Under 18-4-401 (2)(b) CRS, Colorado law defines the crime of petty theft or petty larceny as intentionally stealing property valued at less than $50.00.
-This crime is a petty offense that can be punished by up to $500 in fines and up to 6 months in jail as well as a court order to make victim restitution payments.
+Under 18-4-401 (2)(b) CRS, Colorado law defines the crime of petty theft or petty larceny as intentionally stealing property valued at less than $300.00.
+This crime is a petty offense that can be punished by up to 10 days in jail and/or a fine of up to $300 as well as a court order to make victim restitution payments.

 Examples of petty larceny offenses may include: